-Provider A Provider is defined as: a hospital or facility that is licensed to provide inpatient medical, surgical, or rehabilitative services; a Skilled Nursing Facility; and medical professionals.
+Skilled Nursing Facility; and medical professionals.
 Care must be provided within the lawful scope of the Provider's license.
-Providers include, but are not limited to: physicians, psychologists, psychiatrists, podiatrists, nurse practitioners, advanced practice registered nurses, physician's assistants, psychiatric social workers, licensed nurse mental health clinical specialist, psychotherapists, psychologists, licensed independent clinical social workers, licensed mental health counselors, level I licensed alcohol and drug counselors, physicians with recognized expertise in specialty pediatrics (including mental health care), nurse midwives, nurse anesthetists, chiropractors, optometrists, speech-language pathologists and audiologists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public Health.
+Providers include, but are not limited to: physicians, psychologists, psychiatrists, podiatrists, Licensed Mental Health Professionals, nurse practitioners, advanced practice registered nurses, physician's assistants, physicians with recognized expertise in specialty pediatrics (including mental health care), physician's with recognized expertise in specialty pediatrics (including mental health and substance use disorder treatment), nurse midwives, nurse anesthetists, chiropractors, optometrists, speech-language pathologists and audiologists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public Health.
 Dentists may also be Providers when providing services under this Plan.
+(Please note that coverage for dental services is very limited.)
 Plan Providers are listed in the Explorer POS Plan Provider Directory.